TempeHS/2025CT_Fred.G_name/README.md

 ## Settings/public variables
 Rock spawn rate, boat speed, pirate speed, pirate spawn rate, pirate spawn rate randomness.

+## Things to be added next
+Features that I would like to add next is weather events like darkness and storms, more complex movement with acceleration, sharks that attack boats for increased challenge, difficulties, and more animations.
+The game already functions as intended, but these features would make it more exciting and engaging.
 # Code Snippets

 ### Player Boat